On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Data-driven Model and Its Properties

+which completes the proof by the same observation at the beginning of the proof. \end{proof}

-Theorem~\ref{thm:InSampleConservatism} shows that the conservatism of the DR-MCO can be adjusted linearly with the Wasserstein distance bound \(\rho_{t,0}\), assuming the Lipschitz continuity of the value functions in the uncertainties.
-However, as the out-of-sample performance guarantee in Theorem~\ref{thm:OutOfSamplePerformance} depends on some unknown constants in Theorem~\ref{thm:MeasureConcentrationWasserstein}, it is not easy to numerically determine the Wasserstein distance bounds \(\rho_{t,0}\).
-We discuss some practical choices of the bounds \(\rho_{t,0}\) in Section~\ref{sec:Numerical}.
+Theorem~\ref{thm:InSampleConservatism} shows that the conservatism of the DR-MCO can be adjusted linearly with the Wasserstein distance bound \(\rho_{t,0}\), assuming the Lipschitz continuity of the value functions in the uncertainty.
+Assuming that $Q_t(x_{t-1};\xi_t)$ are uniformly Lipschitz continuous with respect to $\xi_t$ for all $t\in\calT$, Theorems~\ref{thm:OutOfSamplePerformance} and~\ref{thm:InSampleConservatism} imply that an optimal choice of the Wasserstein radius, i.e., the smallest radius $\rho_{t,0}$ satisfying the conditions in Theorem~\ref{thm:OutOfSamplePerformance}, will lead to a difference of $\calO(T(\ln{T})^{1/2})$ (the sub-Gaussian case) or $\calO(T^{3/2})$ (the finite third moment case) between the optimal value of our DR-MCO model and that of the true MSCO model.